jacksund/simmate/docs/home.md

 Simmate, or the Simulated Materials Ecosystem, is a comprehensive toolbox and framework designed for computational materials research.
 It allows you to explore various crystal databases, predict new materials, and easily calculate properties such as electronic, elastic, thermodynamic, and more.

 Computational research can be intimidating because there are so many programs to choose from, and it's challenging to select and combine them for your specific project.
 Simmate is designed to bridge this gap, acting as the link between these diverse programs, databases, and utilities.
-We take on the heavy lifting and provide clear explanations of these programs along the way.
+We take on the heavy lifting and teach you these programs along the way.

 We also provide an extremely powerful toolbox and API for experts.
 Those familiar with the field can view Simmate as an alternative to the [Materials Project](https://materialsproject.org/) stack ([Atomate](https://github.com/hackingmaterials/atomate), [PyMatGen](https://github.com/materialsproject/pymatgen), [MatMiner](https://github.com/hackingmaterials/matminer), and [more](https://matsci.org/)), where we operate under a different coding philosophy. **Our top priorities are usability and readability.** We therefore distribute Simmate as an "all-in-one" package, including a core material science toolkit, workflow management, database ORM, and a website interface.
-To learn more about the design choices in Simmate compared to other codes, visit our [comparisons and benchmarks page](https://github.com/jacksund/simmate/tree/main/benchmarks).
+To learn more about the design choices in Simmate compared to other codes, visit our [comparisons page](https://github.com/jacksund/simmate/tree/main/benchmarks).

 ## A Sneak-Peak of Features